Knowledge Cartography for mapping wicked problems: questions, ideas, arguments and sources

 There is a long lineage of software development efforts focused on how we can better support reflective deliberation around complex dilemmas.
 Such tools differ in two key respects from conventional documents, threaded discussion forums or flat comment listings:

-Introduce a language that slows the participants down by requiring them to consider what is the nature of my contribution?
+- Introduce a language that slows thinking down to consider what is the nature of my contribution?
 Instead of simply writing down ideas as lists or prose, these tools ask you to consider if you are raising a new, important question, a position or idea, or an argument of some sort.

 Compendium’s visual language for IBIS.
 Key to the numbered elements in the image: Drag and drop nodes from the palette on the left of the screen onto the map.
 Question-, light-bulb-, and handshake icons with (named) links in order to capture and link key issues, ideas, arguments and decisions.
 Relevant media resources/websites can be linked into this discussion.
 (Users can also create their own palettes of icons.)
 A digit superimposed on a node means that it appears in more than one map, i.e. the same idea or document can play roles in multiple contexts and conversations, yet be linked.
 User-defined keyword tags can be annotated onto nodes to help when searching for related material across multiple maps